-- Why do girls perform better at GCSE than boys?
-Education - Does your gender shape your identity? - Can sociology solve society's problems? - What impact does having a disability have on your view of yourself? - Should we get rid of examinations? - What impact does the media have on our identity?
+• Why do girls perform better at GCSE than boys?
+Education • Does your gender shape your identity? • Can sociology solve society's problems? • What impact does having a disability have on your view of yourself? • Should we get rid of examinations? • What is the best way to study domestic violence? • What impact does the media have on our identity? • Do teachers have their 'favourite' students? • What is it like to be a member of a gang?